MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 After you create a rule, test it by selecting **Send me a test alert**.
 Selecting this button finds a past event for which the rule activation is *true* and sends you an alert so that you can see what the alert looks like for that event.

-* The test alert always goes to you, regardless of the recipient field in the **Act** card
+* The test alert always goes to you, regardless of the recipient field in the **Action** card
 * The **Send me a test alert** option is only enabled if you have at least one past event for which the trigger condition is true.

 :::image type="content" source="media/data-activator-create-triggers-design-mode/activator-create-triggers-design-mode-08.png" alt-text="Screenshot of testing an alert.":::